mrich316/mrich316.github.io/_drafts/2016-01-17-leveraging-opensource-to-do-opendata-seamlessly.md

 Resist the temptation to mix and match many open-source projects to liberate your data if they are not backed by respected teams.

+In a next post, I'll show how we can encapsulate [GDAL ogr2ogr](http://www.gdal.org/ogr2ogr.html) in a rest api coded in C# [ASP.NET Web API](http://www.asp.net/web-api).
+As readers may have found, similar [solutions](http://ogre.adc4gis.com/) can already be found on the net.

 *[ETL]: Extract, Transform, Load
 *[CSV]: Comma Separated Values
 *[Tim Berners-Lee]: Inventor of the World-Wide-Web